ibcn-cloudlet/dianne/doc/builder.md

 ![Evaluating the trained network](figures/builder_9.png)

 To convince yourself even further, you can go ahead to the `Run` tab and see the outputs for individual samples.
-You can download a pretrained version of this model form the DIANNE website using `./gradlew model -Pwhich=tutorial_1`.
+You can download a pretrained version of this model form the DIANNE website using `./gradlew models -Pwhich=tutorial_1`.

 Available modules
 -----------------